Quick Answer

 Features:

-- Supports Language Packs: Boycott Advance supports language packs like VisualBoy Advance.
+- Supports language packs like VisualBoy Advance.

 Pros | Cons |